-The average pay for a Financial Service Officer is $17.63 per hour.
+The average hourly pay for a Financial Service Officer is $17.08.

 Financial Service Officer Job Listings

-Pay by Experience Level for Financial Service Officer
+What is the Pay by Experience Level for Financial Service Officers?

 An early career Financial Service Officer with 1-4 years of experience earns an average total compensation (includes tips, bonus, and overtime pay) of $16.26 based on 19 salaries.
 A mid-career Financial Service Officer with 5-9 years of experience earns an average total compensation of $18.57 based on 8 salaries.
 An experienced Financial Service Officer with 10-19 years of experience earns an average total compensation of $19.81 based on 5 salaries.

 Employees with Financial Service Officer in their job title in Minneapolis, Minnesota earn an average of 9.9% more than the national average.
 These job titles also find higher than average salaries in Hammond, Louisiana (8.3% more) and Dallas, Texas (0.5% more).

 This data is based on 32 survey responses.